Mackerras pendulum: Two-party-preferred percentage

 The two-party preferred (2PP) method of prediction attempts to estimate the flow of second and subsequent preferences from smaller parties in order of their expected elimination during the instant-runoff voting process, to establish ultimately which major party the voters will choose – Labor or Coalition (Liberal/National) in the Australian context.
 A Coalition 2PP of 51% would mean a Labor 2PP of 49% and vice versa.
 Whichever party polls the higher two-party-preferred percentage at the election usually holds the majority of seats to form government.
 Exceptions to this since 2PP was introduced in 1949 were in 1954 (49.3%), 1961 (49.5%), 1969 (49.8%), 1990 (49.90%), and 1998 (49.02%).
 1940 was estimated to have been won on 49.7%.

 Mackerras has taken account of fully distributed transferable preference votes since the 1983 federal election.
 Previously, he estimated a two-party-preferred outcome from limited, selective consideration of preferences.

-The largest two-party-preferred election result for the Liberal Party of Australia was at the 1966 federal election, on 56.9%, while the largest two-party-preferred election result for the Australian Labor Party was at the 1983 federal election, on 53.23 percent.
+The largest two-party-preferred election result for the Liberal Party of Australia was at the 1966 federal election, on 56.9%, while the largest two-party-preferred election result for the Australian Labor Party was at the 2025 federal election, on 55.22%.
 The largest unofficial result was 58.2% for Labor at the 1943 federal election, estimated by Mackerras.

 Considering two-party-preferred estimates going back to the 1949 election, the swing to Labor at the 2007 federal election was the third-largest two-party swing, behind Malcolm Fraser and the coalition in 1975 on 7.4 percentage points and Gough Whitlam and Labor in 1969 on 7.1 points.